Undergraduate Assessment FAQs

 Can I prepare for this assessment?

 Yes!
 The best way to prepare is to truly gain an understanding of the key concepts from your core classes, not just memorize for an exam.
-You want to be able to apply these concepts in your career and the end of program assessment helps gauge your ability to do so.
+You want to be able to apply these concepts in your career, and this assessment helps gauge your ability to do so.

 If I have questions, who do I contact?